wexample/python-prompt/.wex/ai/dev/style.md

 ## How to modify this file

 - Respect existing content - correct typos but don't extensively rewrite content
-- Add only essential missing information - request further specifics if needed
+- Add only essential missing information - request further specifics if needed - add only the content we have been requested to do
 - Don't add extra section titles or subtitles
 - Be as concise as possible - avoid listing every file or type
 - Check for instruction redundancy